Rich Youngin: Singles

 The album was supported with three singles, the lead single "Up the Smoke" was released on November 8, 2019 and is a collaboration with American rapper and Migos member, Offset.
 The second single "Do Dat" was released on January 17, 2020 and it features his mentor/label boss DaBaby, and fellow American rapper Lil Baby, "Do Dat" is also at a small section at the bottom of the page.
 The third and final single "Change My Life" was also released on January 20, 2020, and it is a collaboration with American rapper Blac Youngsta.

 Music videos

 The album is supported with seven music videos, The first music video is for "Change my Life", which is a collaboration with fellow rapper Blac Youngsta and the video was released the same day as the song.
 The second music video is for "Do Dat", which features his mentor/label boss DaBaby and fellow rapper Lil Baby, the music video was released the same day as the song on January 17, 2020.
 The third through seventh music videos for "On Fye", "Lou Will", "Fucking Up Freestyle", "Wet", and "A Hunnid" were all released on January 17, 2020, the same day as the album released.

 Critical reception

-Rich Youngin received a very good score from reviews, HipHopDX rated the album a three out of five and Pitchfork rated the album a 4.9 out of ten stars.
-Overall, the album received generally positive reviews and critics liked the guest features that he had chosen for it.
+Rich Youngin received mixed reviews from music critics.
+HipHopDX rated the album a three out of five, while Pitchfork rated the album a 4.9 out of ten.
+Critics made particular note of the quality of the guest features.